-Exam Registration forms must be completed on a paper form and submitted by email at firstname.lastname@example.org or by fax at (512) 435-6118.
-There is NO online registration for exams available.
+Exam Registrations may not be completed online.
+Please complete a paper registration form and submit to TMCEC by email at firstname.lastname@example.org or by fax at (512) 435-6118.

 TESTING REGISTRATION & LOCATIONS